Sum of Measures 1—5 (Total Package)

 |08A - Swaps info_outline|

-(i) No amount/estimate for Timor-Leste: Policy Advice for COVID-19 Economic Recovery in Southeast Asia, covering 9 countries (USD5 million total); (ii) USD1.6 million allocation for TA9950-REG: Regional Support to Address the Outbreak of Coronavirus Disease 2019 and Potential Outbreaks of Other Communicable Diseases; (iii) 18 June 2020, USD1 million in funding under the program, COVID-19 Food Security Emergency Response.
+(i) No amount/estimate for Timor-Leste: Policy Advice for COVID-19 Economic Recovery in Southeast Asia, covering 9 countries (USD5 million total); (ii) USD1.6 million allocation for TA9950-REG: Regional Support to Address the Outbreak of Coronavirus Disease 2019 and Potential Outbreaks of Other Communicable Diseases.
+As of 30 January 2021, this has been increased to USD1.92 million; (iii) 18 June 2020, USD1 million in funding under the program, COVID-19 Food Security Emergency Response.

 |08B2 - Other||USD9,317,380||USD9,317,380||

 (i) 11 May 2020, almost USD1 million in support from the United Nations Development Group from the UN COVID-19 Response & Recover fund; (ii) USD1.1 million in health assistance to Timor-Leste to help prepare laboratory systems, activate case-finding, support technical experts, among others, from the U.S. Agency for International Development (USAID); (iii) 20 May 2020, AUD10 million in quick financial support from Australia to support Pacific countries hit by both the recent cyclone and pandemic; (iv) 4 December 2020, The World Bank approved a USD1 million emergency project for Timor-Leste to support the country’s fight against COVID-19, specifically, by providing support and strengthening existing systems to meet the challenge of future public health emergencies.